 For small cracks, you can cover them with tape and mud.
 But best results, you need to cut out the damaged piece of drywall.
 You can feel the small hole with newspaper and tape it.
 However, the correct way is to cut the piece out.

 To do so, you need to find the stud.
 Find it and cut the drywall halfway through the stud.
 The stud should be half, though not fully, exposed.
 Do the same sixteen inched, or wherever the next stud is.

-In the event that you can’t find a stud, you can secure a new 2×4 to a backboard or baseboard.
+If you can’t find a stud, you can secure a new 2×4 to a backboard or baseboard.
 Make sure two opposing sides of the drywall has something to screw onto.

 Measure New Area

-Measure New Are And Cut New Piece
+Measure New Area And Cut New Piece

 Install The New Drywall